-Increasing numbers of communities are testing or implementing programs to divert the entire organic waste stream, not just yard waste for composting.
-The MPCA has permitted the following solid waste/food waste facilities listed below:
+Some communities are testing or implementing programs to divert the entire organic waste stream, not just yard waste for composting.
+The MPCA has permitted the following solid waste/food waste facilities:

 - Prairieland Solid Waste Management: 801 E. 5 th St. N., Truman, MN 56088.